FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 Want to challenge yourself?
 Your project could also:

 - Create an additional custom post type for "Testimonials" inside of your functionality plugin (rather than statically coding them into the `front-page.php` template file)
-- Redirect single Testimonial pages to the Testiomonials archive page (because the client doesn't want to show individual testimonials)
+- Redirect single Testimonial pages to the Testimonials archive page (because the client doesn't want to show individual testimonials)
 - Add appropriate dashicons to customize the CPT menu items in the WP admin menu
 - Include a custom screenshot for your theme